codefresh-io/docs.codefresh.io/_docs/installation/gitops/managed-cluster.md

 helm install csdp-add-cluster/csdp-add-cluster -f values.yaml --generate-name
 ```

-You can get the `ingressUrl` value of your runtime by running `cf runtime list` in your terminal
+> For ingress-based GitOps Runtimes, to get the `ingressUrl` for your, first authenticate to the [Codefresh GitOps CLI]({{site.baseurl}}/docs/installation/cli/), and then run `cf runtime list` in your terminal.
-after authenticating to the [Codefresh GitOps CLI]({{site.baseurl}}/docs/installation/cli/).

 ### Add a manage cluster with Terraform

-Use the [Helm provider](https://registry.terraform.io/providers/hashicorp/helm/latest/docs) as any other Helm chart.
+1. Use the [Helm provider](https://registry.terraform.io/providers/hashicorp/helm/latest/docs) as any other Helm chart.

 ```hcl
 resource "helm_release" "my-managed-cluster" {